radius-project/radius/docs/content/concepts/environments-concept/index.md

 {{% alert title="😱 Warning" color="warning" %}}
 This page is still an early work in progress, and is subject to change based upon continued Radius development.

+- For now we only support Azure as the environment
+- For now we use AKS as the runtime/data-plane
+- For now you will see all of the environment's resources in your subscription and resource group
 {{% /alert %}}

-Environments, aka runtimes, are the combination of two things:
+Environments are the combination of two things:
 - A **control-plane** which communicates with with the rad CLI
-- A **data-plane** to which applications are deployed
+- A **runtime** to which applications are deployed

 ## Control plane